 The Flatiron Building or "Hurricane Corner"

 The word "skyscraper" was originally a nautical term used to describe “the tallest mast of a sailing ship.”
 By the 1870's, "skyscraper" would define the tall 10 to 20 story "elevator buildings" being built in the cities of Chicago and New York.
-Before the age of skyscrapers, the tallest building in Manhattan had been the 22-foot spire of Trinity Church.
+Before the age of skyscrapers, the 22-foot spire of Trinity Church had been the tallest structure in the city of New York.

 New York City and "skyscrapers" are synonymous although the first skyscrapers were built in Chicago.
 The Home Insurance Building, a 10-story structure rising to 138 feet, was built in Chicago in 1884 to 1885.
 More skyscrapers were constructed in Chicago following the devastating fire there in 1871 (the one allegedly started by O'Leary's cow).
 Skyscraper construction moved slower in New York City due to its stricter building codes.
 There were no buildings above five stories in New York City until after 1870.

-Technologies and inventions of steel by Englishman Henry Bessemer along with that of the elevator, electrical plumbing pumps, central heating and the telephone, enabled the construction of modern skyscrapers.
+New technologies and the invention of steel by Englishman Henry Bessemer along with that of the elevator, electrical plumbing pumps, central heating and the telephone, enabled the construction of modern skyscrapers.
 George A. Fuller, whose company built the Flatiron Building, devised a means of creating steel cages for tall buildings that had "load bearing capacities" to support the buildings' weight.
 Cast iron buildings were introduced to New York City in 1848 by James Bogardus who produced cast iron in a prefabricated format.

 Photographer Alfred Stieglitz fell in love with the Flatiron and his photographs of the building's silhouette contributed to the structure's worldwide fame.
 Other photographers and painters captured the Flatiron's image.
 American impressionist artist, Childe Hassam, painted the building as did John Sloan.
 Sloan lived in this neighborhood and featured the Flatiron in a number of his paintings.